preprio/vuejs-sdk/README.md

 </script>
 ```

 By default, Vue.js doesn't ship with a router.
-To resolve data based on route paramaters, we suggest using [Vue Router](https://router.vuejs.org/).
+To resolve data based on route parameters, we suggest using [Vue Router](https://router.vuejs.org/).
 You can install Vue Router easily by running `npm install vue-router` in your project or `vue add router` if you're using [Vue CLI](https://cli.vuejs.org/).
 Now you should be able to access data by id or slug.

 ```js
 <script>